Geographical Information Systems

-While Geographical Information Systems are typically associated with digital systems, the systematic creation of knowledge trough the analysis of spatial data can be dated back long before the invention of modern computers.
-While ancient trade maps were mere representations and abstractions of the world, the first spatial analysis was focussed on the spread of Cholera in Paris (1832, "Rapport sur la marche et les effets du choléra dans Paris et le département de la Seine.
+While Geographical Information Systems are typically associated with digital systems, the systematic creation of knowledge through the analysis of spatial data can be dated back long before the invention of modern computers.
+The first spatial analysis was focussed on the spread of Cholera in Paris (1832, "Rapport sur la marche et les effets du choléra dans Paris et le département de la Seine.
 Année 1832") and London (1854).
 While the map of Paris showed Cholera cases on a scale of the districts, John Snow showed in London the cases of citizens that died of Cholera as dots.
 This allowed for a clear representation of the spread of the disease.
 Since cases were clustered around a well, John Snow could infer that the water sources is the main spread vector of the disease.
-This is insofar remarkable, as is clearly highlights how knowledge could be derived inductively without any understanding of the deeper meachanics of Cholera, or let alone even the knowledge of bacteria.
+This is insofar remarkable, as is clearly highlights how knowledge could be derived inductively without any understanding of the deeper mechanics of Cholera, or let alone even the knowledge of bacteria.

 While simple vector formats were already widely used in the 1990s and even before, the development of a faster bandwidth and computer power proved essential to foster the exchange and usage of satellite data.
 While much of this data (NOAA, LANDSAT) can be traced back to the 1970, it was the computer age that made this data widely available to the common user.
-Thanks to the 'Freedom of Information Act', much of the US-based data was quickly becoming available to the whole world, for instance thorough the University of Maryland and the NASA.
-The development of GPS systems that were originated in military systems allowed for a solution to spatial referencing and location across the whole globe, and commercial units from around the millennium are today implemented in almost every smartphone in a much smaller version, allowing for location of not only our technical gadgets, but also goods and transportation machines.
+Thanks to the 'Freedom of Information Act', much of the US-based data was quickly becoming available to the whole world, for instance through the University of Maryland and the NASA.
+The development of GPS systems that originated in military systems allowed for a solution to spatial referencing and location across the whole globe.
+Today, commercial units from around the millennium are implemented in almost every smartphone in a much smaller version.
+This wide establishment allows for the location of not only our technical gadgets, but also goods and transportation machines.
 An initial NASA system showed a strong resemblance to Google Earth in the early 2000s, and with the commercial launch of Google Earth and Google Maps, the tech giant built a spatial database that is to date almost unrivalled.

 With the Smartphone age, this information became rapidly available to the wider public, and ever more complex growing databases and apps are today adding millions of spatial entries to the global databases.
 The early and often clumsy GIS software suits are more diversified and broadly available today, making GIS systems a common staple of many branches of science.
 Open street map data and QGIS prove that data and software solutions are possible beyond the commercial business sector.
 Geographical Information Systems, and with them geospatial data and complex analysis, have become one of the main branches of the Internet and indeed the Modern Age.
 Augmented Reality and self-driving cars showcase the potential of this technology for the future, but the potentially constant geotagging of all citizens that own a smartphone also highlights problems of data security and globalisation.